approov/quickstart-ios-swift-asynchttpclient/SECRETS-PROTECTION.md

 This method is also useful for providing runtime secrets protection when the values are not passed on headers.

 ### Prefetching
-If you wish to reduce the latency associated with substituting the first secret, then make this call immediately after creating `ApproovService`:
+If you wish to reduce the latency associated with substituting the first secret, then make this call immediately after initializing `ApproovService`:

 ```swift
 ApproovService.prefetch()